 Junior Primary phase

-A varied and integrated co-curricular programme develops ball skills and also includes swimming, netball, diving, rhythmic gymnastics, hockey, drama, arts and craft, ballet, gymnastics, pottery, chess, knitting and Mathletics.
+A varied and integrated co-curricular programme develops ball skills and also includes swimming, netball, diving, rhythmic gymnastics, hockey, drama, arts and craft, ballet, gymnastics, pottery, chess and Mathletics.
 Each grade is responsible for one market day annually, deciding collectively what they will sell, and learning about advertising, budgeting and profits.

 Outings to a variety of exciting destinations are integral.
 Workshops are conducted by professionals and include puppet shows, theatrical productions and talks on sun awareness and other health topics.
 The annual book fortnight includes a book character parade, the making of books, a storytelling pyjama evening and some theatrical productions.
 All girls are involved in an annual school play, sports day and swimming gala.